marcelortizv/marcelortizv/README.md

-# Hi there! 👀
+# Hi there! 🙋‍♂️

-🙋‍♂️ I'm Marcelo Ortiz-Villavicencio, an Economics Ph.D. student @ Emory University
+I'm Marcelo Ortiz-Villavicencio, an Economics Ph.D. student @ Emory University

 My research interests lie at the intersection of:
 - Econometrics
 - Causal Inference
 - Machine Learning
+- Applied Microeconomics

-I’m also enthusiastic about Reinforcement Learning (Dynamic Treatment Regimes & Personalized Policy Learning), Statistical Optimal Transport, and Experimental Design.
+I’m also enthusiastic about Causal Reinforcement Learning (Dynamic Treatment Regimes & Personalized Policy Learning), Statistical Optimal Transport, and Experimental Design.

 I've previously worked in the tech industry as Data Scientist and Machine Learning Engineer.